 XIV.
-RECREATION Potentially Significant Impact Less Than Significant with Mitigation Incorporation Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? Ø b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-Setting not include any formal recreation facilities, activity.
-Various recreational facilities are le Colorado River is a popular destination for Regional Park and the Topock Marina prov support recreational activity on the river.
-The lands provide both water and terrestrial rec ocated in the water-relate ide facilities 'he United St project vicinity d recreational ac such as boat ran ates Fish and W East of the partivity.
-Nearlings and dock illustrates and dock illustrates and the services are services. project, the by Moabi s, which e HNWR Impacts Renewal of the WDRs would not increase drecreational activity in the project vicinity. ties or otherv vise affect XV.
-TRANSPORTATION/TRAFFIC Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on ☑ roads, or congestion at intersections)? b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways?
-7 c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\overline{\checkmark}$ d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\overline{\checkmark}$ e) Result in inadequate emergency access? f) Result in inadequate parking capacity? \checkmark g) Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)? $\overline{\checkmark}$
+RECREATION Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+V b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?

+No recreational facilities are located at the project site.
+Nearby lands managed by the BLM do not include any formal recreation facilities, but support recreational activities that include OHV activity.
+Various recreational facilities are located in the project vicinity.
+East of the project, the Colorado River is a popular destination for water-related recreational activity.
+Nearby Moabi Regional Park and the Topock Marina provide facilities such as boat ramps and docks, which support recreational activity on the river.
+The United States Fish and Wildlife Service HNWR lands provide both water and terrestrial recreational opportunities in the project vicinity.

+Renewal of the WDRs would not increase demand for recreational facilities or otherwise affect recreational activity in the project vicinity.
+No impact would result.

+roads, or congestion at intersections)? b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e) Result in inadequate emergency access? $\checkmark$ f) Result in inadequate parking capacity? $\checkmark$ g) Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)?